 Frequency Carrier Suppression Opposite Sideband Notes

 Suppression

-14.2 MHz USB -51 dB PEP <-65 dB PEP
+14.2 MHz USB -60 dB PEP < -67 dB PEP

-14.2 MHz LSB -45 dB PEP < -65 dB PEP
+14.2 MHz LSB -60 dB PEP < -64 dB PEP

-CW Keying Waveform Test:
+CW Keying Waveform Test

 Test Description: The purpose of the CW Keying Waveform Test is to determine the rise and fall times for the 10% to the 90% point of the device under test's RF output envelope in the CW mode.
-The on and off delay times from key closure to RF output are also measured.
-If the transmitter under test has several CW modes, (i.e. VOX, QSK) these measurements is made at rated output power for each mode.
-A picture of the oscilloscope screen is taken of the results with the QSK off, and in the VOX mode showing the first dit, and any other test conditions that result in a waveshape that is significantly different from the others (more than 10% difference, spikes, etc.).
+A picture of the oscilloscope screen is taken of the results with the QSK off, with QSK on, and any other test conditions that result in a waveshape that is significantly different from the others (more than 10% difference, spikes, etc.).
 The first and second dits are shown in all modes.